The 29 SAT Skills

 Central Ideas and Details — What is the main point of the passage?
 What does a specific detail illustrate or support?
 These are the most direct questions in the section — they ask what the text says, not what it implies.

 Command of Evidence (Textual) — A conclusion is presented, and you choose the sentence or quote from the passage that best supports it.
-The wrong answers often address the same topic but support a different conclusion.
+Wrong answers often address the same topic but support a different conclusion.

-Command of Evidence (Quantitative) — A passage makes a claim; a table or graph is provided.
-You identify the data that supports or challenges that claim.
-Reading the passage argument and the chart separately before combining them is the key move.
+Command of Evidence (Quantitative) — A passage makes a claim alongside a chart, graph, or table.
+You identify the data that supports that claim.
+Read the passage claim first — not the chart — before evaluating answer choices.

 Inferences — Based on what the passage states, what can be logically concluded?
 The answer is not in the text — it follows from what the text says.
 The most common mistake is picking the option that repeats information rather than extending it.